bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 # Supervised learning  {#logistic-regression}

-Supervised learning refers to the general task of inferring functions from a labelled set of data.
-This labelled data consists of a matched pair of observations $\{\mathbf{X},\mathbf{y}\}$, where $\mathbf{X}$ usually denotes a matrix of (real-valued) explanatory variables (the *input variables*), and $\mathbf{y} = (y_1,\ldots,y_n)^\top$ denotes a vector of observations for a variable of interest (the *output variable*).
-Depending on the nature of the output variable, supervised learning is split into regression and classification tasks.
+Supervised learning refers to the general task of identifying *functions* from a labelled set of data, and using those functions for prediction.
+The labelled data typically consists of a matched pair of observations $\{\mathbf{X},\mathbf{y}\}$, where $\mathbf{X}$ (the *input variables*) usually denotes a matrix of (real-valued) explanatory variables, with $\mathbf{X}_i$ denoting the $i$th column which contains observations for the $i$th variable, and $\mathbf{y} = (y_1,\ldots,y_n)^\top$ (the *output variable*) denotes a vector of observations for a variable of interest[^The input variables need not be real values vectors, and could instead represent any measurement including graphs, text etc.].
+Depending on the nature of the output variable, supervised learning is split into **regression** and **classification** tasks.

-Within a regression setting, we aim to identify how the input variables map to the continuous-valued output variables.
-A simple example would involved measuring the population size of a bacterial culture, $\mathbf{y} = (N_1,\ldots,N_n)^\top$, at a set of time points, $\mathbf{X} = (t_1,\ldots,t_n)^\top$, and learning the function that maps from $\mathbf{X}$ to $\mathbf{y}$.
-Doing so should reveal something about the physical nature of the system, as well as allow us to predict the output variable, $\mathbf{y}^*$, for a new set of times, $\mathbf{X}^*$.
+Within a regression setting, we aim to identify how the input variables map to the (continuous-valued) output variable(s).
+A simple example would involve measuring the population size of a bacterial culture, $\mathbf{y} = (N_1,\ldots,N_n)^\top$, at a set of time points, $\mathbf{X} = (t_1,\ldots,t_n)^\top$, and learning the function that maps from $\mathbf{X}$ to $\mathbf{y}$.
+Doing so should reveal something about the physical nature of the system, such as identifying the existence of distinct phases of growth.
+Correctly identifying these functions would also allow us to predict the output variable, $\mathbf{y}^* = (N_i^*,\ldots,N_k^*)^\top$, at a new set of times, $\mathbf{X}^* = (t_i,\ldots,t_k)^\top$.

 Classification algorithms, on the other hand, deal with discrete-valued outputs.
-Here each observation in $\mathbf{y}$ can take on only a finite number of values.
-For example, we may have a measurment that indicates "infected" versus "uninfected", which can be represented by binary values $y_i \in [0,1]$, but more generally have data that falls into $K$ classes e.g., "group 1" through to "group K".
-As with regression, the aim is to identify how a potentially continuous-valued input variables maps to a discrete set of class labels, and ultimately, assign labels to a new set of data.
-Notable examples would be to identify how the expression of particular set of marker genes are predictive of a discrete phenotype.
+Here each observation in $\mathbf{y} = (y_1,\ldots,y_n)$ can take on only a finite number of values.
+For example, we may have a measurment that indicates "infected" versus "uninfected", which can be represented in binary, $y_i \in [0,1]$.
+More generally we have data that falls into $K$ classes e.g., "group 1" through to "group K".
+As with regression, the aim is to identify how the (potentially continuous-valued) input variables map to the discrete set of class labels, and ultimately, assign labels to a new set of observations.
+Notable examples would be to identify how the expression levels of particular set of marker genes are predictive of a discrete phenotype.

-Although throughout this chapter we assume that input variables are continuous in nature, input variables can be discrete, or a variety of other types including graphs and strings.

 In section \@ref(regression) we briefly recap linear regression, and introduce nonlinear approaches to regression based on Gaussian processes.
 We demonstrate the use of regression to predict gene expression values as a function of time, and how this can be used to inform us about the nature of the data.
 In section \@ref(classification) we introduce a variety of classification algorithms, starting with logistic regression (section \@ref(logistic-regression)), and demonstrate how such approaches can be used to predict pathogen infection status in *Arabidopsis thaliana*.
 By doing so we identify key marker genes indicative of pathogen growth.
 Finally, we note the limitations of linear classification algorithms, and introduce nonlinear approaches based on Gaussian processes (section \@ref(gp-classification)).

 ## Regression {#regression}

-In this section, we will make use of an existing dataset which captures the gene expression levels in the model plant *Arabidopsis thaliana* following innoculation with *Botrytis cinerea* [@windram2012arabidopsis], a necrotrophic pathogen considered to be the second most important fungal plant pathogen due to its ability to cause disease in a range of plants.
-The dataset is a time series measuring the gene expression in *Arabidopsis* leaves following inoculation with *Botrytis cinerea* over a $48$ hour time window.
+In this section, we will make use of an existing dataset which captures the gene expression levels in the model plant *Arabidopsis thaliana* following innoculation with *Botrytis cinerea* [@windram2012arabidopsis], a necrotrophic pathogen considered to be one of the most important fungal plant pathogens due to its ability to cause disease in a range of plants.
+The dataset is a time series measuring the gene expression in *Arabidopsis* leaves following inoculation with *Botrytis cinerea* over a $48$ hour time window at $2$ hourly intervals.

-The dataset is available from GEO (GSE39597) but with a pre-processed version found in the data folder.
-This processed data contains the expression levels of a set of marker genes in tab delimited format.
-The fist row contains gene IDs for the variables $163$ marker genes.
+The dataset is available from GEO (GSE39597) but a pre-processed version has been deposited in the {data} folder.
+The pre-processed data contains the expression levels of a set of $163$ marker genes in tab delimited format.
+The fist row contains gene IDs for the marker genes.
 Column $2$ contains the time points of observations, with column $3$ containing a binary indication of infection status, evalutated according to the prescence of *Botrytis cinerea* Tubulin protein.
 All subsequent columns indicate ($\log_2$) normalised *Arabidopsis* gene expression values from microarrays (V4 TAIR V9 spotted cDNA array).
-The expression dataset itself contains two time series: the first $24$ observations represent measurements of *Arabidopsis* gene expression in a control experiment (uninfected), from $2h$ through $48h$ at $2$-hourly intervals, and therefore capture dynamic aspects of plant behaviour, including circadian rhythms; the second set of $24$ observations represents an infected dataset, again commencing $2h$ after inoculation with *Botyris cinerea* through to $48h$.
+The expression dataset itself contains two time series: the first $24$ observations represent measurements of *Arabidopsis* gene expression in a control time series (uninfected), from $2h$ through $48h$ at $2$-hourly intervals, and therefore capture dynamic aspects natural plant processes, including circadian rhythms; the second set of $24$ observations represents an infected dataset, again commencing $2h$ after inoculation with *Botyris cinerea* through to $48h$.

 Within this section our output variable will typically be the expression level of a particular gene of interest, denoted $\mathbf{y} =(y_1,\ldots,y_n)^\top$, with the explanatory variable being time, $\mathbf{X} =(t_1,\ldots,t_n)^\top$.
 We can read the dataset into {R} as follows: